marbuthnott/magnus_arbuthnott_CV/README.md

 ## Skills

 **Analytical Skills**
-- Studying engineering at university has given me a strong grounding in numerical reasoning within a highly practical environment; this formed the ground work in my pursuit of a career in software engineering, i.e. the practice of building something through logic.
+- Studying engineering at university has given me a strong grounding in numerical reasoning within a highly practical environment; this formed the foundations of in my pursuit of a career in software engineering, i.e. the practice of building something through logic.
 - Graded within the top 10% of a 60-person course in which the focus was to identify and deconstruct varied business problems with intelligence led solutions.

 **Relationship Management**